-- 6. The Authority recommends that the TSPs should be charged for roll-out obligations test fee only for the DHQs/ BHQs/ SDCAs which are actually tested by TERM Cells.
+- 6. The Authority recommends that spectrum trading should be permitted in all the access spectrum bands which have been put to auction.
+The permissible block size for trading in a band should be same as specified in the NIA for the latest auction held.
+Spectrum trading guidelines should be amended accordingly.
+(Para 2.35) - 7.
+The Authority recommends that the TSPs should be charged for roll-out obligations test fee only for the DHQs/ BHQs/ SDCAs which are actually tested by TERM Cells.
 The Authority also recommends that there is a need to rationalize the structure of testing fee to avoid double payment for testing the same MSC.
-MSC test fee should only be charged once for all the towns served by the common MSC, which are being tested by TERM Cells under sample testing.
-(Para 2.38) - 7.
+(Para 2.42) - 8.
 The Authority recommends that for an existing service provider, for renewal of licence or migration of its licence to UL, the condition of minimum net worth should not be applicable.
-(Para 2.43)

-- 8. The Authority recommends that in respect of EMF compliance, DoT may review the need of calling biennial certification for all the existing sites of every TSP.
+(Para 2.47) - 9.
+The Authority recommends that consequent to the implementation of the online portal Tarang Sanchar, DoT may review (a) the need of revised certification by all the TSPs for every BTS upon upgrade by any TSP on a shared site and (b) calling biennial certification for all the existing sites of every TSP.
 The Authority also recommends that TSPs should be asked to submit all requisite certifications only through Sanchar Tarang portal.
 TSPs should not be required to re-submit these certificates/reports separately in any other forms such as in hard copy or through email.
-(Para 2.50) - 9.
+(Para 2.54) - 10.
 The Authority recommends that PBG for a particular phase of roll-out obligations should be released after successful certification by TERM Cell.
 If TERM Cell fails to submit its report within 12 months after the date of offer, PBG should not be held back on account of pendency of testing.
-Further, DoT should review the process adopted by CCA for the refund of bank guarantee and should ensure that CCA do not take more than 30 days for the release of bank guarantee.
-(Para 2.53) - 10.
-The Authority recommends that DoT should place an updated list of OSP registration holders with their validity of registration and place of OSP centre at its web-site.
-(Para 2.58) - 11.
-The Authority recommends that DoT should device a suitable matrix, linking the penalty to the severity of the incident and the number of occurrence of the violation for imposition of financial penalties.
-(Para 2.64)
+Further, DoT should review the process adopted by CCA for the refund of bank guarantee and should ensure that CCA does not take more than 30 days for the release of bank guarantee.
+(Para 2.57)

+- 11. The Authority recommends that DoT should place an updated list of OSP registration holders with their validity of registration and place of OSP centre on its web-site.
+(Para 2.62) - 12.
+The Authority recommends that DoT should devise a suitable matrix, linking the penalty to the severity of the incident and recurrence of the violation for imposition of financial penalties.

+(Para 2.68)